aleskand/Traj_analysis/README.md

 W folderze traj_analysis znajdują się wszystkie, niezbędne pliki do użycia skryptu.
 Dokumentacja programu: docs/html/index.html

-W folderze examples znajduje się przykładowy wykres, wygenerwoany za pomocą skryptu dla jednej z analizowanych trajektorii.
+W folderze examples znajduje się przykładowy wykres, wygenerwoany za pomocą skryptu dla jednej z analizowanych trajektorii oraz kilka plików z trajektoriami do testów.

 ENG:
 The repository contains files that are part of a bachelor's thesis conducted at the Faculty of Mathematics, Informatics, and Mechanics of the University of Warsaw, in the field of Bioinformatics and Systems Biology.